stwonary/FlutterConf-PY-2025-ServerDrivenUI-Demo/backend/README.md

 - Flutter dependency: mirai, ...
 - Fetch the JSON screen from the /screen/{screen_name}/{user_id} endpoint.
-- Parse with Mirai.fromNetwork(...) and render in your Flutter widget tree.
+- Parse with Mirai.fromNetwork(...) or Mirai.fromJson(..), and render in your Flutter widget tree.

 ## License